 Ultrasonic treatment is also described as a method to degrade organic micropollutants.
-Ultrasonic treatment performs three zones of reaction solution: cavitation bubbles, supercritical interface, and bulk solution (Mendez-Arriga et al. 2008, Naddeo et al. 2010).
-Mendez-Arriga et al. (2008) and Chiha et al. (2010) described, that hydrophilic and non-volatile compounds were mainly degraded in the bulk solution, whereas hydrophobic, nonpolar and/or volatile compounds react in all three zones.
-DCF, EE2 and E2 are mainly attacked in bulk solution (Naddeo et al. 2009 and 2010, Güyer et al. 2011).
-It was found that DCF conversion is enhanced at increased applied power densities, acidic conditions and in the presence of dissolved air (formation of hydroxyl radicals during ultrasonic treatment).
-They also reported that biodegradability increased after ultrasonic treatment.
+Ultrasonic treatment creates three zones of reaction solution: cavitation bubbles, supercritical interface, and bulk solution (Méndez-Arriaga et al. 2008; Naddeo et al. 2010).
+Méndez-Arriaga et al. (2008) and Chiha et al. (2010) reported that hydrophilic and nonvolatile compounds were mainly degraded in the bulk solution, whereas hydrophobic, nonpolar, and/or volatile compounds react in all three zones.
+DCF, EE2, and E2 are mainly attacked in bulk solution (Naddeo et al. 2009, 2010; Güyer and Ince 2011).
+It was found that DCF conversion is enhanced at increased applied power densities, acidic conditions, and in the presence of dissolved air (formation of hydroxyl radicals during ultrasonic treatment).
+They also reported that biodegradability increased after ultrasonic treatment (Naddeo et al. 2010; Güyer and Ince 2011).